 The simple and direct answer to this question is YES.
 Many people believe they can handle their car accident settlement alone and fail to seek an experienced personal injury lawyer in Houston, Texas.
 While it is true that you don’t need a lawyer to a large extent, failure to have one means shortchanging yourself.

 Once your insurance company or that of the at-fault party sees you alone without legal representation, they will take advantage of you.
 It means low payouts and bullying you into submission.
 Hence, you need an accident attorney.

 Another reason you shouldn’t walk into a settlement meeting alone is the lack of expertise.
 Chances are you’ve never sat at a negotiation table before and do not know the dos and don’ts.
 A seasoned car accident lawyer in Houston pays attention to details and helps with the discovery process.

 Since there’s a time limit for filing a car accident lawsuit, your legal representative will ensure you don’t miss the deadline.
 They will commence the process on your behalf and argue in your favor before the judge.
 Most Texas lawyers charge a contingency fee, so you don’t pay out of pocket.

 Injuries can endanger your health, and putting it back together takes time.
 At Calhoun, Meredith, and Sims, PLLC, we understand how hard it is to bounce back from crashes and are ready to help accident injury victims.

 As aggressive and innovative personal injury lawyers in Texas, we offer comprehensive legal services necessary to support your recovery.
 We will not only pursue an insurance claim on your behalf; we will represent you to the best of our ability.

 As a client, don't worry about how you’ll pay us.
-As contingency fees lawyers, we don’t get paid until we bring you the maximum compensation.
+As contingency fees lawyers, we don’t get paid unless we recover compensation for our clients.
 Call us today to schedule a free consultation with one of our attorneys.